spadetto/spadetto.github.io/README.md

-I am a postdoc at the Dipartimento di Scienze Matematiche, Informatiche e Fisiche of the University of Udine, Italy.

-My PhD thesis, completed at the School of Mathematics of the University of Leeds (UK), is in mathematical and categorical logic and dependent type theory.
-It was supervised by Nicola Gambino, [Federico Olimpieri](https://lipn.univ-paris13.fr/~olimpieri/), and Michael Rathjen.

 One of my main research interests lies in the area of _homotopy type theory and semantics of dependent type theory_.
 I am particularly interested in propositional (also know in the literature as weak, objective, axiomatic) type theory, where computation rules are all explicit.
 I study such formal systems via categorical semantics methods, in order to deduce properties like property-likeness, completeness, coherence, relative consistency, and conservativity.

 I have also been working on the notions of _hyperdoctrines_ and Grothendieck fibrations to approach the study of fragments of first-order logic, focusing on quantifier completions, the _dialectica construction_, and canonicity properties.